-Michaela Jean Upp is an artist and mother living and working out of San Diego, CA. Michaela Jean graduated with a B.A. in Art History at the University of California, Berkeley in 2011, and participated in studio courses during her undergraduate education.
+Michaela Jean Upp is an artist and mother living and working out of San Diego, CA. Michaela Jean graduated with a B.A. in History of Art at the University of California, Berkeley in 2011, and participated in several studio courses during her undergraduate education.
 She also attributes much of her artistic training to her artist father, who began teaching her the fundamentals of drawing at a young age.
 Her work has been exhibited in group shows and art fairs throughout Southern California.

 What moves me creatively?